-- His Peace Offering required acknowledgement of man’s inability to atone for his sin and agreement that blood of one without defect was required.
+- His Peace Offerings required acknowledgement of man’s inability to atone for his sin and agreement that blood of one without defect was required.

-- His Peace Offering required faith.
+- His Peace Offerings required faith.
 Laying hands on the head of the offering was a symbolic act of transferring one’s own sins onto the animal to be slain.

-- His Peace Offering opened the door to experience fellowship; by faith in the substitutionary death of the animal sacrifice, one could experience peace and fellowship with Holy God.
+- His Peace Offerings opened the door to experience fellowship, by faith in the substitutionary death of the animal sacrifice, one could experience peace and fellowship with Holy God.

-- His Peace Offering was a voluntary offering; it was an invitation to experience His Peace through faith in the substitutionary death of the sacrifice of an animal without defect.
+- His Peace Offerings were voluntary offerings; it was an invitation to experience fellowship and His Peace through faith in the substitutionary death of the sacrifice of an animal without defect.

-How do we respond to His Peace Offering?
+How do we respond to His Peace Offerings?

-- We must acknowledge our need for salvation and agree it is humanly impossible to atone for our own sin; we need what only a Divine Savior can do.
+- We must acknowledge our need for salvation and agree it is humanly impossible to atone for our own sin; we need what only the Divine Savior can do.

 - Surely our griefs He Himself bore,